PyChina/weekly/content/Issue/issue-380.md

 - [用 Matplotlib 和 Python 探索数学](https://pycoders.com/link/2188/web)
     + ANTONIO CANGIANO

-“Data Visualization can be a great tool for mathematical exploration and experimentation.
-In this article, I show you an example using Matplotlib and Python.”
+"Data Visualization can be a great tool for mathematical exploration and experimentation.
+In this article, I show you an example using Matplotlib and Python."

 (`是也乎:`